 Non-compliance with the accessibility regulations

 Some images do not have a text alternative, so users with a screen reader are currently unable to access this information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to add text alternatives for all images by 23rd September 2020.

 Some of our hyperlinks are missing a meaningful description, so users with a screen reader may face challenges in understanding the meaning of content.
 This fails WCAG 2.1 success criterion 2.4.4 Link Purpose.
-We plan to add descriptive text by 23rd September 2020.

 Content that’s not within the scope of the accessibility regulations